All Products

 • -d 512: The -d parameter specifies the data size of each SET request in bytes.
 In this example, the -d parameter is set to 512.

 • -t set: The -t parameter specifies to run only a subset of tests.
-The -t parameter is followed by the test command names.
+The -t parameter is followed by the name of the command that you want to test.
 In this example, the -t parameter is set to set to benchmark the performance of only the SET command.

 Common metrics in redis-benchmark benchmark results